heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/PRESENTATION.md

 ### When to use scale up or scale out?

-- Determined by the **non-functional requirements** of the system
+- Determined by the **non-functional requirements** of the system.
-- You need metrics to determine when to scale up or scale out to identify bottlenecks
+- You need metrics to determine when to scale up or scale out to identify bottlenecks.
-- Once the bottleneck is identified (from monitoring), you can decide to scale up or scale out
+- Once the bottleneck is identified (from monitoring), you can decide to scale up or scale out.

 ![bg](https://images.unsplash.com/photo-1591840018546-5b65c9fbce1e?fit=crop&h=720)
 ![bg right:40% vertical](https://images.unsplash.com/photo-1491723203629-ac87f78dc19b?fit=crop&h=720)